 All aspects of the programme are hosted on the UCL eXtend online platform.
 ECTs, mentors and induction tutors have individual log-ins to the site.
 Resources available on UCL eXtend include:

-To express your interest in working with East Manchester Teaching School Hub on the ECF, complete the expression of interest form below
+To express your interest in working with East Manchester Teaching School Hub on the ECF, please contact us

 Alternative approaches available to schools: